-Students may opt to study part-time; in this case, a student may not take modules worth more than a total of 80 credits in a year, with no more than 40 credits being taken in any one academic term.
-Students' individual programmes may be decided in consultation with the Undergraduate TPS Course Leader, the Academic Registrar, and, where appropriate, the Admissions Officer.
+Students may opt to study part-time; in this case, students' individual programmes may be decided in consultation with the relevant Course Leader, the Academic Registrar, and, where appropriate, the Admissions Officer.
+This programme is also available for study by distance education.